OpenEvalProject/evals/manuscripts/elife-62691/v3/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/62691/elife-62691-fig5-v3.jpg)

-**Figure 5.:** + vesicles resets at each division event.(A, B) Freshly isolated polyclonal CD8+ T cells were stimulated using immobilized anti-CD8/anti-CD28/ICAM-1 during 72 hr and stained with antibodies directed against CD107a.
+**Figure 5.:** (A, B) Freshly isolated polyclonal CD8+ T cells were stimulated using immobilized anti-CD8/anti-CD28/ICAM-1 during 72 hr and stained with antibodies directed against CD107a.
 Cells in telophase were identified by imaging flow cytometry.
 The number of divisions accomplished and the cell cycle phase were determined on the basis of CTV and SYTOX nuclear staining.
 (A) Each dot represents one nascent daughter cell.
 Only one of the two nascent daughter cells in telophase that were identified by imaging flow cytometry is plotted.
 The percentage of staining for CD107a in the presented nascent daughter cell (x axis) is plotted against the percentage of staining for total cell proteins (CTV, y axis).
 Asymmetric cells were defined as in Figure 1.
 Numbers highlighted in blue in the plots indicate the % of cells exhibiting asymmetric repartition of the marker of interest.
 Red lines indicate the global distribution of the data.
 Red numbers indicate the slope of the linear regression curve for CD107a distribution.
 See Figure S3.
 (B) Histograms represent the mean and standard deviation of the percentage of asymmetric cells in three independent experiments.
 No statistical difference was revealed by paired t-test.
 (C, D) Statistical analysis of cells in telophase and in G1.
 (C) Cells in telophase are plotted against their CD107a FI.
 The different curves represent cells having undergone zero, one, or two mitoses.
 Each dot indicates one cell undergoing asymmetric CD107a repartition as compared to its CD107a FI.
 The χ2 statistical test showed that cells undergoing uneven repartition of lytic machinery in telophase were randomly distributed all over the CD107a expression curves (See Materials and methods).
 (D) Plots show cells in G1 from three different experiments.
 Curves represent the distribution of CD107a florescence intensity for all cells in G1.
 Individual plots, marked with different colors, show cells in G1 at different rounds of division.
 The Kolmogorov–Smirnov goodness-of-fit test rejected the hypothesis that the CD107a expression curves follow the same distribution at the different division round (see Supplementary Results).
 The χ2 test showed that variability was distributed all over the curves.
-See Figure S3.Figure 5—source data 1.
+See Figure S3.

 A complementary observation indicated that the heterogeneity process is stationary, but not hereditary: for example a daughter cell originating from a heterogeneous division has a constant stationary probability to produce a new uneven division.
 We arrived to this conclusion by generating CD107a fluorescence intensity (CD107a-FI) density curves of all telophasic cells having undergone zero, one, or two mitoses.
 Cells in telophase showing unequal CD107a-FI repartition were then plotted on these curves (Figure 5C).
 The χ2 statistical test showed that these cells were randomly and independently distributed on the CD107a-FI density curves, supporting the hypothesis that there is no inheritance in the decision to divide unevenly (see Materials and methods, Table 1).